lunarmint/anime-piracy-wiki/rules.md

 ---

-Submissions containing requests for invites/account credentials to team drives, private trackers, private forums and any other site will be removed.
-Offering invites and/or sharing accounts on a public forum is a bannable offense in most private communities and sites.
+Do not offer or request (whether obvious or implied) invites to team drives, trackers, forums, or any other communities.

 &nbsp;